operationalintelligence/opint-framework/README.md

 python manage.py migrate
 ```

-Populate DB with initial data:
+Populate DB with initial data: (Currently deprecated.
+Data should be ported to the new models.)
 ```commandline
 python manage.py loaddata initial
 ```